DigitalCoreNZ/hashnode/cmbrs4gww000k02l98rdgbwkf.md

 ## The Big Picture.

-Learn how I efficiently install PVE on an Intel NUC 10 with this comprehensive guide.
+Learn how I efficiently install PVE on a spare PC with this comprehensive guide.
 Discover the prerequisites, step-by-step installation process, and tips that I use to optimize my virtual environment setup.
 PVE is perfect for tech enthusiasts looking to maximize their Homelab PCs.

 ---